-The concept of Additive Manufacturing (otherwise known as 3D printing), whereby components are manufactured in a series of layers, has be around for the best part of 30 years.
+The concept of Additive Manufacturing (otherwise known as 3D printing), whereby components are manufactured in a series of layers, has been around for the best part of 30 years.
 The technology has matured to deliver final end parts to the wide variety of industries over the last 5 years or so.
 With large blue chip companies such as Boeing, Rolls Royce and Dyson investing into the technology and with the media hype surrounding Industry 4.0 it is not clear why there is still so much uncertainty around the technology and why there is not a wider understanding about the technology and adoption within the manufacturing world.
 Croft Additive Manufacturing Limited, FDM Digital Solutions and the British Standards Institution have combined their knowledge, research and experience alongside Innovate UK and the Additive Manufacturing Knowledge Transfer Network (AM KTN) to create a toolbox guide to Additive Manufacturing.
 The guide specifically looks at 10 key questions to help Small / Medium Enterprises (SMEs) when considering 3D printing as a process for their businesses.

 The guide aims to direct SMEs through the consideration process of AM rather than the actual AM manufacturing process, the guide firstly explains the 10 questions an SME should answer before adopting the AM process.
 The guide continues expanding into each point explaining elements not commonly known within industry and some points that are overlooked by potential AM users when considering the AM manufacturing process.